Euphorbiaceae - Spurges

 Euphorbia balsamifera Aiton 1789

-This shrubby Euphorbia is found in the Canary Islands, West Africa, Somalia, Sudan and the Arabian peninsula.
+This succulent shrub is found in the Canary Islands, West Africa, Somalia, Sudan and the Arabian peninsula.
 The smooth trunk branches freely.
-Stems carries a rosette of narrow lanceolate leaves at their ends. and bleed white, sticky latex when disturbed.
+The stems carries a rosette of narrow lanceolate leaves at their ends, and bleed white, sticky latex when disturbed.
 Thinner stems tend to self prune in adverse conditions.
 The plant tolerates cool, frost free winter conditions and can be put outside during the Summer.

 Photographed in the POW Conservatory, RBG Kew.